CosmWasm/cosmwasm/SEMANTICS.md

 ```

 This may be hard to understand at first.
 "Why can't I just call another
 contract?", you may ask.
-However, we do this to prevent one of most widespread
+However, we do this to prevent one of the most widespread
 and hardest to detect security holes in Ethereum contracts - reentrancy.
 We do
 this by following the actor model, which doesn't nest function calls, but
 returns messages that will be executed later.
 This means all state that is